Essential financial concepts for entrepreneurs

 This concept encourages in-depth analysis before making decisions, making better use of opportunities and minimizing risks.

-Importance of liquidity in business
+Importance of liquidity in the business

 For entrepreneurs, understanding and managing liquidity is key to avoiding economic crises and taking advantage of opportunities that require immediate resources.